Styyx1/Nocturnia-Readme/README.md

 - Introduction to Requiem
 - focus on exploration
 - increased enemy density
-- some quest mods
+- ton of new enemy types
-- survival mechanics
+- survival mechanics, mostly focused on cold, optionally fully patched for hunger though

 **What not to expect:**
-- Next-Gen graphics (there are only very little graphic mods to keep the list size small)
+- Next-Gen graphics (there are only little graphic mods and only for stuff I care about)
 - Animation intense combat
 - Vanilla/Vanilla+ gameplay
 ***